pawelptak/FaceRecognizer/README.md

 pickle
 dlib
 ```
-*PyCharm IDE should download all needed libraries using the requirements.txt file.*
+*PyCharm IDE should download all needed Python libraries using the requirements.txt file.*

 \
 Dlib requires: